 Connect to Innovate

-The Connect to Innovate program will invest $500 million by 2021, to bring high-speed Internet to 300 rural and remote communities in Canada.
-In these communities, challenging geography and smaller populations present barriers to private sector investment in building, operating and maintaining infrastructure.
+The Connect to Innovate program is investing $585 million by 2023 and will bring high-speed Internet to 975 rural and remote communities in Canada, including 190 Indigenous communities.
+Challenging geography and smaller populations present barriers to private sector investment in building, operating and maintaining infrastructure in these communities.

 This program supports new "backbone" infrastructure to connect institutions like schools and hospitals with a portion of funding for upgrades and "last-mile" infrastructure to households and businesses.
 Canadians will have the opportunity to innovate and participate in our economy, democracy and way of life using new digital tools and cutting-edge services like tele-health and tele-learning.